SingleDreamer/classwork/Stuyablo/2/groupTEEV/README.txt

 charClass - for players: wizard or warrior
         for nonplayers: Ogre or Mr. Moran

+The user will be offered the chance to choose their character at the beginning of the game.
+It will create the respective player class (Warrior or Wizard) Every player starts off with a base of 8 for strength, dexterity, and intelligence.
+They are also given 8 points to distribute among these there attributes.

 NOTE: Player classes include Warrior and Wizard
 	Nonplayer classes include Ogre and Mr.Moran